 Mean score of companies in the Gas/Diesel Oil industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, Cheniere Energy, headquartered in the US, reported significant carbon emissions, with Scope 1 emissions totalling approximately 9,730,770,000 kg CO2e and Scope 2 emissions at about 224,169,000 kg CO2e.
-This reflects a slight decrease in Scope 1 emissions from 2022, where they were approximately 9,785,247,000 kg CO2e, alongside Scope 2 emissions of about 239,445,000 kg CO2e.
+This reflects a slight decrease in Scope 1 emissions from 2022, where they were approximately 9,785,247,000 kg CO2e, while Scope 2 emissions also decreased from about 239,445,000 kg CO2e in the previous year.
 Cheniere has not disclosed any Scope 3 emissions data, indicating a focus primarily on direct and indirect emissions from their operations.
 The company has not set specific reduction targets or initiatives under the Science Based Targets initiative (SBTi) or other climate pledges, which suggests a need for further commitment in this area.
-The emissions intensity for Scope 1 is reported at about 4,870 kg CO2e per MMscf of LNG exported, highlighting the company's operational impact within the mineral fuels sector.
-Despite the lack of formal reduction targets, Cheniere's emissions data reflects ongoing monitoring and reporting practices, essential for transparency in climate commitments.
+The emissions intensity for Scope 1 in 2023 was reported at about 4,870 kg CO2e per MMscf of LNG exported, demonstrating the company's operational efficiency in relation to its output.
+Overall, while Cheniere Energy has made strides in managing its emissions, the absence of formal reduction targets highlights an opportunity for enhanced climate action and accountability in the future.

 Access structured emissions data, company-specific emission factors, and source documents